rancher/lb-controller/README.md

 Refer to [kubernetes-ingress](//kubernetes.io/docs/user-guide/ingress/) and [kubernetes ingress-controller](//github.com/kubernetes/contrib/blob/master/ingress/controllers/README.md) for more info on Kubernetes ingress and ingress controller implementation solutions.

-# Build ingress controller
+# Build LB controller

-You can build ingress controller using [Rancher dapper tool](//github.com/rancher/dapper).
-Just install Dapper, and run the command below from ingress-controller directory:
+You can build LB controller using [Rancher dapper tool](//github.com/rancher/dapper).
+Just install Dapper, and run the command below from lb-controller directory:

 ```
 dapper
 ```

-it would build the binaries and create an ingress-controller image.
+it would build the binaries and create an lb-controller image.

-# Deploy ingress controller
+# Deploy LB controller

-Ingress controller with Kubernetes/Rancher support can be deployed as:
+LB controller with Kubernetes/Rancher support can be deployed as:

 * part of Rancher system Kubernetes stack (recommended and officially supported way)
 * as a pod container in Kubernetes deployed through Rancher with ability to access Rancher server API.